maxtyson123/MaxOS/README.md

    cd MaxOS
    ```

-2. Create the cross compiler (This will take a while)
+2. Create the cross-compiler (This will take a while)
    ```sh
    cd toolchain
    ./make_cross_compiler.sh